kantsharma0123/YoutubeAnalysis/README.md

 # Overview

-In this project I have analyzed the youtube data for the top indian Entertainment youtube channels.
-I have used google api for scraping the data from youtube.
-I was able to extract cruicial information like subscriber_count, video_count,date_published_, like count,view count.
-Performed various analysis using this data to identify trends for the viewers.
+In this project, I have analyzed the youtube data for the top Indian Entertainment youtube channels.
+I have used Google API for scraping the data from youtube.
+I was able to extract crucial information like subscriber_count, video_count, date published_, count, and view count.
+Performed various analyses using this data to identify trends for the viewers.  used Pandas, Matplotlib, and Power bi in this project.

 <h1>Technologies Used</h1>